shriphani/blog/_src/posts/2015-03-25-the-smallest-eigenvectors-of-a-graph-laplacian.md

   A toy example illustrates this nicely.

-  In this example, we have a graph with 5 vertices.
+  In this example, we have a graph with 6 vertices.
 Say the graph is connected.

-  Let us see what the value of $ \lambda_0 $ is:
+  Let us see what the value of the desired eigenvector is $ < 1, 1, 1, 1, 1, 1 > $.

-  For 2 connected components, $ \lambda_0 $ is:
+  For 2 connected components, this value possibly is $ < 1, 1, 1, 0, 0, 0 > and  < 0, 0, 0, 1, 1, 1 >  $

   And so on.